brian32768/react-cap/README.md

 There is a sample.env, you have to copy it to .env and then edit it.

+Stupid auth problem - node's mysql client is out of date so execute this to downgrade.
+Replace the user and pass with the right ones.
+You can do this in adminer

+ALTER USER 'MYSQL_USER' IDENTIFIED WITH mysql_native_password BY 'PASSWORD';

 ## Testing

 You can test one component at a time.
 First the database,